 My love for sauerkraut runs deep.
-Growing up making sauerkraut was an event for our family.
+As a child, I was told of the many health benefits of sauerkraut.
+Growing up, making sauerkraut was an event for our family.
 Each fall all my aunts, uncles, and cousins would get together at grandma’s house out in the country.
 The adults would take turns shredding the cabbage by hand until it filled an old bathtub.
 Then we kids would stomp it down with our little feet covered in plastic bags until the juices from the cabbage surged to the surface.
 It was an autumnal ritual and it was fun.
 Real quality time.
 I loved the shredding, the salting, and stomping.
 And of course, the fermentation process!
 Then, we canned it and enjoyed it all winter long.

 Today I enjoy making my own sauerkraut.
 It’s in much smaller quantities, I don’t use the tub but hey… it’s still fun.
 Some say that making sauerkraut “is a hassle” and that they don’t want to be bothered.
 I say that the whole process is super easy and that anyone can master it.
 Plus it doesn’t require any special skills or ingredients and it tastes so much BETTER than the stuff you find in a jar at your local grocery store.